-- In the segmentation dialog, go to the CUSTOM section.
+- In the segmentation dialog, go to the Custom Segment section.

-- From the first dropdown, select SOURCE > Landing Page URL.
+- From the first dropdown, select Landing Page URL.

-- From the second dropdown, select the operator Matches Regex (case insensitive) and in the field next to it, enter the appropriate URL value.
+- From the second dropdown, select the operator Matches Regex (case insens.) and enter the appropriate URL value in the field next to it.